8ft0/study-guide/docs/DevOps/scenarios/Design a Logging and Monitoring System.md

-# Scenario 8: Design a Logging and Monitoring System
+# Design a Logging and Monitoring System

 **Task:** Design a comprehensive logging and monitoring system for a distributed application.